parallelcomputingabo/Homework-3/README.md

 ---

 ### FYI

+#### CUDA Optimizations

+My CUDA implementation focuses on memory optimization through tiled matrix multiplication using 16×16 shared memory tiles.
+The key insight was using dynamic shared memory allocation with `extern __shared__ float shared_mem[]` to store both A and B matrix tiles, which dramatically reduced global memory accesses.
+This approach achieved speedups ranging from 118x to 1660x over the naive CUDA implementation, with the best performance on larger matrices where GPU parallelism can overcome memory transfer overhead.

+#### Challenges

+**Well, properly installing CUDA toolchain was really painful....**

+The main challenges I faced were CUDA environment setup issues: in WSL2 (segmentation faults due to driver mismatches that required SDK reinstallation, I have a RTX3070 graphics card, in nvidia-smi it says to be able to support cuda 12.9, but somehow I installed 12.2 2 years ago, and spent a whole bunch of time trying to properly uninstall-reinstall the cuda sdk tools...);
+then another one was implementing dynamic shared memory correctly.

 In previous assignments the way I do the result check is always allowing the floating point deference to be as large as 0.01 (1e-2) to pass the testcases, since I've got results like:
 ```
 Validating results...